-The world’s next most powerful supercomputer will be unveiling next year.
-The powerful supercomputer is being built in the Oak Ridge National Laboratory (ORNL) in Tennessee, United States.
+All is set for the unveiling of the world’s next most powerful supercomputer by next year.
+The powerful supercomputer is being housed and built in the Oak Ridge National Laboratory (ORNL) in Tennessee, United States.

 The supercomputer with 200 peteFLOPS of performance power is in its completion stage and immediately after completion.
 The Summit supercomputer will commence usage in solving some of science biggest questions.

 Computer scientists measure supercomputer’s performance in FLOPS, an acronym for FLoating Point Operations per Second.
 Currently, the world’s fastest and most powerful supercomputer, the Sunway TaihuLight was built and owned by the Chinese.
 Its performance power is capable of 93 petaFLOPS.